FM2233/from-patterns-to-reasoning/README.md

 ---

 ## III.
-PROGNOSTICS HEALTH MANAGEMENT WITH LLMS
+Prognostics Health Management with LLMs
 ### A. LLMs as a Data Interpreter
 #### 1) Structuring Sensor Data
 <details>